lenevor/docs/requests.md

 <a name="retrieving-input-value"></a>
 #### Retrieving An Input Value

-You may access all user `input` from the `Syscodes\Http\Request` instance without worrying about which HTTP verb was used for the request, as follows:
+You may access all user `input` from the `Syscodes\Components\Http\Request` instance without worrying about which HTTP verb was used for the request, as follows:

     $products = $request->input('products');